A-N-E/HTML_and_CSS-Introduction_to_HTML/.guides/content/Introduction-e4e4.md

 |||

-## Using a Codio Guide
+## Using Codio Guides

-There is not much you need to know, but here are a few things you might want to know.
+Here are the basics for navigating Codio Guides.

 - You can move forwards and backwards one page at a time using the arrow buttons in the left of the header bar at the top.
 ![](.guides/img/s1.png)